 The Department of Transportation is in the middle of an extensive redesign along seven miles of Queens Boulevard, a Vision Zero Priority Corridor as part of the de Blasio Administration’s Great Streets initiative.
 DOT completed the first phase of the operational project in 2015 between Roosevelt Avenue and 73rd Street.
-In 2016 DOT implemented a similar operational project between 74th Street and Eliot Avenue.
-DOT is currently exploring the next operational phase in Rego Park.
+This was followed by a second phase in 2016 (between 74th St and Elliot Ave) and a third phase that is currently being implemented (Elliot Ave to Yellowstone Blvd).
+DOT is currently exploring the next operational phase in Forest Hills .
 In addition to analyzing crash data, DOT is asking for the public’s feedback through an extensive outreach process.
 Help us make Queens Boulevard safer by taking our survey and contributing feedback to our interactive map!

 DOT is tackling Queens Boulevard over distinct geographic sections over the next six years.
 Each of these sections will go through an operational project followed by a capital project.
 Operational projects are fast, effective ways for DOT to make temporary, in-house improvements to the street with materials like paint, gravel, and flexible delineators.
 Capital projects take more time to plan and implement, but they create more permanent improvements to the streetscape.
 During the capital phase, new curbs and surfacing will be put in, along with new trees, plantings, street lighting, etc. DOT will pursue project phasing for the following sections of Queens Boulevard on the current timeline: